pj-hugo/t-switch/README.md

 # t-switch
 A simple terminal-based theme switcher that edits your configuration files to change between different color themes.
-It uses regex expression to find specifc parts of configuration files to edit.
+It uses regex expression to find specific parts of configuration files to edit.

 ## Installation
 1. Clone the repository: